CraftsmenLtd/BloodConnect/docs/development/GettingStarted.rst

  .. code-block:: bash

-    make run-command-build-node-all  # build all services and keep files in `.build` directory. make run-command-build-node-service --name=<service_name>`: specific service.
+    make run-command-build-node-all  # build all services and keep files in `.build` directory. make run-command-build-node-service --name=<service_name>: specific service.

 - Package Code

  .. code-block:: bash

-    make run-command-package  # build all and creates zip files for all services to be deployed to cloud in `.build/zips`.
+    make run-command-package-all  # build all and creates zip files for all services to be deployed to cloud in `.build/zips`. make run-command-package-service --name=<service_name>  # build all and creates zip files for a particular services to be deployed to cloud in `.build/zips`.

- FIXME: commands for single service build and package

- | `npm run package-service --name=<service_name>`: creates zip files for the particular service to be deployed to cloud in `.build/zips`.

 - Plan Localstack Terraform Deployment